+Minimum Maximum

-Minimum Maximum 12 21
+12 21

+Ma a Nie

 - G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? - G4 Do tuition and fees vary by undergraduate instructional program?

 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?